FAQs

 • How do I know when a tree needs to be pruned?

-Trees should be pruned when they have dead, diseased, or crossing branches.
-According to our experience, proper tree pruning is best done in late winter or early spring before new growth begins.
+Trees should be pruned when you notice dead, diseased, or crossing branches.
+Based on our extensive experience, the optimal time for tree pruning is during late winter or early spring, before new growth begins to emerge.

 • How can I tell if a tree is healthy?